 Along with including warmer-toned neutral accents with your gray cabinets, another way to keep things warm is to use warm lighting.
 Warm lighting casts a light with a yellowish or orange cast.

-This is opposed to lighting like LED lighting, which is typically a bright white light that can look sterile and stark in a kitchen setting.
 See how warm lighting and a warm-toned backsplash are used to keep things comfortable in this kitchen design at Backsplash.com.

-45. Light Gray Kitchen Cabinets with Warm Metallic Accents
+Warm Metallic Accents

 Dark gray cabinets aren’t the only style of gray kitchen cabinet that looks great with metallic accents.
 Here’s another kitchen with gray cabinets from Wolf Home Products sporting warm metallic accents.